You're not alone. We're here to listen.

 60 years of Lifeline Adelaide

-Lifeline Adelaide was the second centre in Australia to open, on 11 August 1963.
+On 11 August 1963, Lifeline Adelaide was the second centre to open in Australia.